lamya3/mqsrv-insurgency-sourcemod-release/README.md

 </div>
 <br>

 A source code repository of sourcemod plugins, which can be used for game insurgency.
+Most of plugins in this repository can only work in insurgency2 cooperative mode normally.

-So why did I create this repository:  I closed my server few months ago, but the code of some plugins on my server are opensource.
+So why did I create this repository: ~~I closed my server few months ago, but~~ the code of some plugins on my server are opensource.
 Base on their licences, I have to release them; for another, many senior sourcemod coder from sourcemod community, steam discussions, discord and github help me a lot with programming.
 Although I'm not good at coding at all, but I still hope this repository can help more sourcemod novices or server owners like me.

-Most of my code and GPLv3 sourcecode from other authors I was modified will be released in this repository, only GPLv3.
-If it helps you, please give a star for me or support original author.
+Most of my code and GPLv3 sourcecode from other authors I was modified will be released in this repository. ~~only GPLv3~~ certainly, due to license restriction from external codes, additional license may be used.
+For more details about that, please refer subsection **Source and license**.

+If it helps you, please give a star for me or support pioneer author.

 (There may be ambiguity or difficult to understand what's mean in README, excuse my poor English ...)

-Attention: most of plugins in this repository can only work in insurgency2 cooperative mode normally.

 ---